StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/REFRESH_EXTERNAL_TABLE.md

 REFRESH EXTERNAL TABLE hive1;
 ```

-Example 2: Update the cached metadata of the partitions of the corresponding Hudi table in StarRocks by specifying the external table `hudi1` and the partitions of the corresponding Hudi table.
+Example 2: Update the cached metadata of the partitions of the corresponding Hudi table in StarRocks by specifying the external table `hudi1` and the partitions in that table.

 ```SQL
 REFRESH EXTERNAL TABLE hudi1